On Global Hyperbolicity of Spacetimes: Topology Meets Functional Analysis: Abstract

 \section{Abstract}

-{This chapter is an up-to-date account of results on globally hyperbolic spacetimes, and serves as a multitool.
+{This chapter is an up-to-date account of results on globally hyperbolic spacetimes, and serves several purposes.
 We begin with the exposition of results from a foundational level, where the main tools are order theory and general topology, we continue with results of a more geometric nature, and we conclude with results that are related to current research in theoretical physics.
-In each case, we list a number of open questions and finally formulate a conjecture on the connection between global hyperbolicity of a manifold and the geodesic completeness of its corresponding space-like surfaces.}
+In each case, we list a number of open questions and formulate, for a class of spacetimes, an interesting connection between global hyperbolicity of a manifold and the geodesic completeness of its corresponding space-like surfaces.
+This connection is substantial for the proof of essential self-adjointness of a class of pseudo differential operators, that stem from relativistic quantum field theory. }